beastsaber/bsaber/src/collections/posts/specialty-getting-started.md

 # Modding

 Mods will allow you to download custom maps easily, compete in leaderboards, modify the game appearance and many more.
 Some maps may require additional mods to be playable.
-Refer to the [BSMG (Beat Saber Modding Group) Wiki](https://bsmg.wiki/beginners-guide.html) for instructions on how to mod the game.
+Refer to the [BSMG (Beat Saber Modding Group) Wiki](https://bsmg.wiki/beginners-guide.html) for instructions on how to mod the game as well as [our short guide](/installing-the-mod-guide-necessary-for-any-custom-songs).

 Do note, that some maps can also require mods to play.
 These mods can be either **Chroma**, **Noodle Extensions** and **Mapping Extensions**.
 If you particularly want to seek out these kind of maps you can find filters for them under the "Requirements" section as well!